The Word for World Is Forest: Setting

 The Word for World is Forest is set in the fictional Hainish universe, which Le Guin introduced in her first novel Rocannon's World, published in 1966.
 In this alternative history, human beings did not evolve on Earth, but on Hain.
 The people of Hain colonized many neighboring planetary systems, including Terra (Earth) and Athshe, possibly a million years before the setting of the novels.
 The planets subsequently lost contact with each other, for reasons that Le Guin does not explain.
 Le Guin does not narrate the entire history of the Hainish universe at once, instead letting readers piece it together from various works.

 The novels and other fictional works set in the Hainish universe recount the efforts to re-establish a galactic civilization.
-Explorers from Hain as well as other planets use interstellar ships taking years to travel between planetary systems, although the journey is shortened for the travelers due to relativistic time dilation, as well as through instantaneous interstellar communication using the ansible, introduced in The Dispossessed.
+Explorers from Hain as well as other planets use interstellar ships taking years to travel between planetary systems, although the journey is shortened for the travelers due to relativistic time dilation, as well as through instantaneous interstellar communication using the ansible.
 At least two "thought experiments" are used in each novel; the background idea of a common origin for all the humanoid species, and a second idea unique to each novel.
 In The Word for World is Forest, the second thought experiment is the colonization of a pacifist culture on the planet Athshe by a military-controlled logging team from Earth, known in the novel as "Terra"; additionally, the inhabitants of Athshe recognize the people from Terra as human, but the Terrans do not see the Athsheans, who are small and covered in green fur, as human.
 The Athsheans refer to the Terrans as "yumens", while the Terrans tend to use the derogatory term "creechie".